-β_1 , β_2 , β_3 , β_4 , β_5 , β_6 , β_7 , β_8 , β_9 , β{10} = Regression coefficient of each variable section data utilized in the research is the data from companies listed in the LQ45 stock exchange, which consisted of 84 companies from various types of industries.
-While for the time-series data, a period of 7 years from 2010-2016 is gathered.
-The total unit analysis is firm years, a total of 588 observations, as presented in Table 2.
-The secondary data are obtained from Bloomberg, and some are obtained from the annual report.
+The research framework is figured in Figure 1.
+The types of data used in this study is quantitative data and is a panel data which is a combination of time series and cross section data.
+The operational definition of the variables is presented in Table 1.
+Cross section data utilized in the research is the data from companies listed in the LQ45 stock exchange which consisted of 84 companies from various types of industries.
+While for the time series data, a period of 7 years from 2010-2016 is gathered.
+Total unit analysis is firm years, total 588 observations as presented in Table 2.
+The secondary data are obtained from the Bloomberg and some are obtained from the annual report.